Table of Contents

 CBT uses a reward and punishment system filled with positive and negative reinforcements to alter people’s negative behaviors, thoughts, and feelings into positive behaviors, thoughts, and feelings.

-What Are the Different Types of Cognitive-Behavioral Therapy?
+What Are the Different Types Of Cognitive-Behavioral Therapy (CBT)?

 Acceptance and Commitment Therapy

 Acceptance and commitment therapy (ACT) uses mindfulness exercises to focus on just accepting our thoughts, feelings, and behaviors.
 The theory behind acceptance and commitment therapy is that when people try too hard to control their thoughts, feelings, and emotions, they end up becoming more anxious.
 As a result, they exhibit weird and destructive behaviors.
 Therefore, by practicing mindfulness and acceptance, you will be able to work through your thoughts, feelings, and emotions in a more productive manner.